Theorist & Futurist.

 Thenmozhi delivers dynamic content on equity, inclusion, empathy, and creativity.

-She has spoken at Fortune 500 companies, universities, and interfaith gatherings.
-Please send her a message if you would like to get in touch about press inquiries, speaking engagements & collaborations.
+Thenmozhi has inspired audiences around the world with some of the most urgent conversations of our time.
+She has spoken at governmental forums, Fortune 500 companies, universities, non-profits, and interfaith gatherings.
+Please send a message if you would like to get in touch about press inquiries, speaking engagements & other collaborations.